 Taking vitamins is an important way to boost your nutritional intake.
 The timing of when we take vitamins, though, can be as vital as the fact that we take them.
 To ensure that we get the most out of vitamins and supplements when is the best time to take them?
 We asked Melissa Dorval, RD, to help us understand when the best time is to take vitamins and supplements.

-Starting or Updating Your Vitamin Regimen
+Starting Your Supplement Regimen

 Making the decision to lead a healthier lifestyle is fairly easy, but putting it into practice on a daily basis is more difficult.
 Busy lifestyles often interfere with efforts to eat a more balanced, healthier diet.
 Have you ever tried to eat 5-6 servings of fresh fruits and vegetables everyday?
 It’s no secret that most Americans don’t follow the guidelines set by the food guide pyramid.
 Fortunately, supplements are there to fill in the nutritional gaps.